eatlunchnow/Kickstarter/README.md

 The more involved the more money that could be raised.
 Simply posting on Facebook could garner funds pretty quickly.
 Rewards could be based on the amount of momey given by donors.
 Up to $50 donors could get a personalized thank you card.
 Up to $200 could be a t-shirt with the title logo and thank you card.
 Up to $500 could be thank you card, a photo, t-shirt, and a copy of the DVD.
+A deliverable could be a quick act to any song choice voted by the backers.